haleslab/haleslab.github.io/people.md

 Austin is an Emory Molecular Systems Pharmacology student who rotated in the lab during Winter 2018.
 He then decided to join the lab under co-mentorship with Thomas Kukar.
 His project is utilizing IPS cells and cortical spheroids to understand the function of progranulin.

-### Taylor Pohl B.S.

-Taylor graduated from Emory in May 2018 after volunteering in the lab for her senior project.
-She then stayed on as a research specialist and is working on the BrightFocus Foundation project to understand how RNA processing factors contribute to the aggregation of tau.
-She is interested in pursuing graduate studies in the future.

 ## **Collaborators**